 Miruna Minculescu

 Miruna Minculescu is a Romanian film director.
 She graduated from the National University of Theatre and Film ”I.L.
 Caragiale” in 2019 and received her MA in film directing in 2021.
-Photography was her point of entry into the world of visual arts but her interest and curiosity turned to film, in which she explores a feminine universe in crisis.
-During college, she directed short films that were selected for and won awards at festivals including the Oslo, Thessaloniki, and Transilvania International Film Festivals, Anonimul, and Cinemaiubit.
-FRAGMENTS, her most recent short film, was shortlisted for the BAFTA Student Awards and brought Minculescu a nomination for a Romanian National GOPO Award.
-She is currently developing her debut feature, INFINITE POSSIBILITIES IN VARIABLE PROPORTIONS, a project with which she was selected for the Talents Sarajevo Script Station, the Transilvania Talent Lab, and Film+.
+Photography was her entry point into the world of visual arts, but her interest and curiosity turned to film, where she explores a female universe in full crisis.
+She has written and directed short films that were selected and awarded in international festivals, including Thessaloniki International Film Festival, Oslo Film Festival, Izmir International Short Film Festival and national ones, including TIFF, Anonimul, Central European Film Festival, Filmul de Piatra.
+FRAGMENTARI, her most recent short, was shortlisted for the BAFTA Student Awards, and earned Miruna a nomination for Young Hope at the Gopo Awards Gala.
+She is currently developing her debut feature, BRIGHT GREY, a project selected for the Talents Sarajevo Script Station, Transilvania Talent Lab, Film+, MFI Script 2 Film Workshops, CineLink Co-Production Market.

 DIRECTOR’S STATEMENT